Part Two

 Varsity Match

-The day before the varsity match with Oxford, I stopped in to see Mr. Blades.
+The day before the varsity match with Oxford, I visited Mr. Blades.
 I wrote that the game was the next day and that six coach loads of players and supporters would be heading to London for the match.
-I also described the new trophy that would be awarded to the winning team.

 A few days later, it was early evening when I walked into Mr. Blades’s room and sat on the side of his bed.
 I was carrying the trophy we had been awarded after narrowly winning the varsity match.
 I presented the trophy to him, and he reached out with both hands, placing them on either side.